 IUDs are inserted through the vaginal canal into the uterus.
 They are designed to release levonorgestrel 20 mcg per day over five years.
 Mirena should be replaced by a healthcare provider every five years.
 Fifty percent of the original amount of drug remains after five years.

 Mirena should only be inserted by a licensed and trained healthcare professional.
-Before purchase, confirm that your healthcare provider is in agreement.
+Before purchase, confirm that your healthcare provider agrees.

 The active ingredient in Mirena 52 mg is levonorgestrel, which is released at a rate of 20 mcg per day.